University of California, Santa Cruz: Library

 The McHenry Library houses UCSC's arts and letters collection, with most of the scientific reading at the newer Science and Engineering Library.
 The McHenry Library was designed by John Carl Warnecke.
 In addition, the colleges host smaller libraries, which serve as quiet places to study.
 The McHenry Special Collections Library includes the archives of Robert A. Heinlein, the papers of Anaïs Nin, the papers and drawings of Beat poet Kenneth Patchen, the largest collection of Edward Weston photographs in the United States, the mycology book collection of composer John Cage, a large collection of works by Satyajit Ray, the Hayden White collection of 16th-century Italian printing, a photography collection with nearly half a million items, and the Mary Lea Shane Archives.
 The Shane Archives contains an extensive collection of photographs, letters, and other documents related to Lick Observatory dating back to 1870.

 A 82000 sqft new addition to the library opened on March 31, 2008, including a "cyber study" room and a Global Village café.
 The original 144000 sqft library reopened on June 22, 2011 after seismic upgrades and other renovations.
 In total, the University Libraries contain over 2.4 million volumes.

 Grateful Dead archive

 In 2008, UCSC agreed to house the Grateful Dead archives at the McHenry Library.
 Exhibits of Grateful Dead Archive materials are on display in the Brittingham Family Foundation's Dead Central Gallery on the 2nd Floor of McHenry Library.
 The Dead Central exhibit space is open during all library business hours.
-UCSC plans to devote an entire room at the library, to be called "Dead Central," to display the collection and encourage research.
+UCSC plans to devote an entire room at the library, to be called "Dead Central", to display the collection and encourage research.
+The Grateful Dead Archive represents one of the most significant popular culture collections of the 20th Century and documents the band's activity and influence in contemporary music from 1965 to 1995.
 UCSC beat out petitions from Stanford and UC Berkeley to house the archives.
 Grateful Dead guitarist Bob Weir said that UCSC is "a seat of neo-Bohemian culture that we're a facet of.
 There could not have been a cozier place for this collection to land."
 The archive became open to the public July 29, 2012.